adonisjs/v5-docs/content/reference/database/query-builder.md

 ### getUrlsForRange
 Returns URLs for a given range.
 Helpful when you want to render links for a given range.

-Following is an example of using `getUrlsForRange` inside an edge template.
+Following is an example of using `getUrlsForRange` inside an Edge template.

 ```edge
 @each(